mikhail-karan/svelte-for-beginners/README.md

 ## How it works

-The repository is broken up into 9 lessons, 1 branch per lesson.
-The lessons also have a assosiated assignment branch that gives **one possible** solution to the assignment.
+The repository is broken up into 9 lessons, 2 branches per lesson.
+One branch for the onscreen lessons and another assignment branch that gives **one possible** solution to the assignment.